sindresorhus/open/readme.md

 Uses the command `open` on OS X, `start` on Windows and `xdg-open` on other platforms.

-### opn(target, [options], [callback])
+### opn(target, [options])

-Returns the [spawned child process](https://nodejs.org/api/child_process.html#child_process_class_childprocess).
+Returns a promise for the [spawned child process](https://nodejs.org/api/child_process.html#child_process_class_childprocess).
 You'd normally not need to use this for anything, but it can be useful if you'd like to attach custom event listeners or perform other operations directly on the spawned process.

 #### target